Patent sought for innovation that aims to revolutionise the way regional construction companies and engineering firms approach urban design

 The Dubai 3D Printing Strategy is an initiative that aims to exploit technology for the service of humanity and promote the status of the UAE and Dubai as a leading hub of 3D printing technology by the year 2030.

 Engineers Edem Dugenboo and Elias El Dik of Immensa developed the proprietary process behind the patent.

 Dugenboo said: “We came upon the process for this mould while working on various projects related to concrete casting.
 After facing many challenges, we utilised a unique process that comprised a number of different elements and individual processes to come up with a full and effective solution using 3D printers.”

 El Dik added: “We will continue to invest resources in developing further applications for 3D printing in the construction sector.
 Immensa works closely with its partners on construction-related R&D projects, and we believe there are many applicable uses for 3D printing in the sector.
-This process is still nascent and the possibilities for its use are just revealing themselves to us.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This process is still nascent and the possibilities for its use are just revealing themselves to us.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.